 In 1911, when the railway arrived, the town was renamed Ward after the Minister of Railways of that time, Joseph Ward, who eventually became Prime Minister.

 Today, Ward is a small service town on State Highway 1.
-Ward Beach is an exposed, rugged section of coastline known for great fishing and crayfish.
+Ward Beach is an exposed, rugged section of coastline where you can find round concretions similar to the Moeraki Boulders.